Make sure your customer is able to receive e-invoices!

-If your customer wants you to send them an e-invoice, they will need to provide you with their e-invoice address.
+Your customers need to provide you with their e-invoice address.
 An e-invoice address is a type of ID that can take several formats depending on the country your customer is based in and the e-invoicing service provider they use.

-It is important for you to ask your customer what format the address is since this is an obligatory field using e-invoices in Zervant.
+It is important for you to ask your customer what format the address has since this is an obligatory field using e-invoices in Zervant.

 A couple of helpful sources for you to learn more about e-invoice addresses can be found from our e-invoicing partner Basware: